STEM Exploration Day for Girls

 *Adults/chaperones are assessed a $30 registration fee to cover lunch and materials.
 Chaperones may visit any workshop during the day, but do not register for workshops online.
 We recommend one chaperone for groups of 25 or less and two for groups of 25-50.

-Liability and Photo Release Forms and Parent Letter
+Liability and Photo Release Form with Parent Letter

 Escorts and Volunteers